kbarbre/DS6050-SolarFlarePrediction/README.md

 The prediction_LSTM.py holds all the functions necessary to import data, build the LSTM model framework, train the model on training data, evaluate the model on test data, create predictions for a confusion matrix and classification metrics, and save the model for use later.

-An example use of the file can be found in BaseModelPipeline.ipynb.
+An example use of the file can be found in ColabNotebook_ModelPipeline.ipynb.

 ## Citations